-We support a WaterFix project in which all parties pay their fair share and avoid cost shifting to urban users.
+We support the Governor's Proposed Project in which all parties pay their fair share and avoid cost shifting to urban users.

-Santa Clara County rate payers and / or taxpayers should pay no subsidies to Central Valley Agriculture or Southern California water users.
+Santa Clara County rate payers and I or taxpayers should pay no subsidies to Central Valley Agriculture or Southern California water users.
+If anyone pays less than Valley Water on a per acre-foot basis, their benefit from the Governor's Proposed Project should be less than Valley Water's benefit.